CPCAB Level 5 Dip. in Somatic-informed Trauma Therapy

 - work competently with relational, developmental and transgenerational trauma.

 - understand how to use trauma-informed skills to pace your clients, ground them and work safely with trauma within the Three-Phased Trauma Model.
-This will include the use of grounding techniques, breathwork, yoga Nidra and subtle yet effective movement practices for both hyper and hypro arousal.
+This will include the use of grounding techniques, breathwork, embodiment and subtle yet effective movement practices for both hyper and hypro arousal.

 - Understand Complex PTSD through understanding and applying psychodynamic theory to your practice including the theory of object relations, Jungian psychology, attachment theory, transference and countertransference.
 Along with trauma theory, this will help you to understand and work with your clients who show traits of narcissism, echoism, personality disorders and other complex mental health issues.